✓ Built to Spec. Assembled on Site.

 Do bolted steel tanks require cathodic protection?

-What coating is used on the interior, and is it safe for drinking water?
+What coating is used on the interior of bolted steel tanks, and is it safe for drinking water?

 The interior uses a powder epoxy coating that carries NSF/ANSI 61 approval for drinking water contact, applied per AWWA D103 requirements.